karmarv/RDataServer/README.md

 2. Import the source as a maven project in Eclipse STS IDE
 2. MVN PACKAGE
 3. Deploy on a tomcat instance to see the data from mongodb
+4. An alternate plugin for tomcat enables maven based initialization. mvn tomcat7:run
+5. Open up http://localhost:8088/RDataServe to checkout the grid for file data

 APPENDIX/REFERENCE